-- 1. The Department's OIG filed a hearing request on example 1, to establish an OI of benefits received by Respondent as a result of Respondent having allegedly committed an IPV. - 2.
+- 1. The Department's OIG filed a hearing request on of benefits received by Respondent, as a result of Respondent having allegedly committed an IPV. - 2.
 The OIG has requested that Respondent be disqualified from receiving program benefits. - 3.
 Respondent was a recipient of FAP benefits issued by the Department. - 4.
 Respondent was aware of the responsibility to report income changes. - 5.
 Respondent did not have an apparent physical or mental impairment that would limit the understanding or ability to fulfill this requirement. - 6.
-The Department's OIG indicates that the time period it is considering the fraud period is a second second second (fraud period). - 7.
-During the fraud period, Respondent was issued \$1000000 in FAP benefits by the State of Michigan, and the Department alleges that Respondent was entitled to \$1000000 in such benefits during this time period. - 8.
-The Department alleges that Respondent received an OI in FAP benefits in the amount of \$. - 9.
+The Department's OIG indicates that the time period it is considering the fraud period is through the fraud (fraud period). - 7.
+During the fraud period, Respondent was issued \$ in FAP benefits by the State of Michigan, and the Department alleges that Respondent was entitled to \$ in such benefits during this time period. - 8.
+The Department alleges that Respondent received an OI in FAP benefits in the amount of \$ \\\\\. - 9.
 This was Respondent's first alleged IPV. - 10.
 A notice of hearing was mailed to Respondent at the last known address and was not returned by the United States Postal Services as undeliverable.